1099-B Converter Free Preview

 Filing only Schedule D with no Form 8949.
 If you have any Box B, C, E, or F transactions, or any adjustments on Box A/D rows, Form 8949 is mandatory.
 Skipping it looks like you're hiding detail.

 Ignoring Form 8949 adjustment codes.
 Wash sales (code W), nondeductible losses (code L), disallowed losses on related-party sales (code L), and corrected basis (code B) all go in Column (f) with amounts in Column (g).
 Leave them off and Schedule D's totals will be wrong.
-The Form 8949 adjustment codes reference covers every code and when to use it.
+The Form 8949 codes lookup table covers every letter and column (g) sign in one scroll; the full adjustment codes reference digs into the mechanics.

 Mis-matching box letters.
 A transaction's box is determined by what the 1099-B reports, not what you wish it reported.
 Box A means the broker reported basis; Box B means they didn't.
 Get this wrong and your Schedule D rollup sits in the wrong line.